Mohammed-BOUZAR/100-days-of-code/log.md

 **Thoughts:**
 It feels great to begin a fresh project!
 Starting clean always brings motivation and clarity.
-I’m excited about building something useful, fast, and fun — and the tech stack already feels smooth.
+I'm excited about building something useful, fast, and fun — and the tech stack already feels smooth.
 Can't wait to add the first real features tomorrow.

 **Link to work:** *(coming soon)*